terefang/rpg-srds/SRD_Bare_Bones_Lite_d100.md

 * Stress Pool -- a number of points equal to (De+In) are recovered
 * Doubt Pool -- a number of points equal to (Tr+Pr) are recovered

-### Healing

-One point of non-aggravated crit is recovered per day in each Category.
+One point of non-aggravated crit is recovered per Long Rest in each Category.

-Aggravated crits and penalties need special/magical treatment.
+### Assisted Healing

 ## Experience and Improvement